South Branch Root River water or watershed scenery in Minnesota

 Useful base for South Branch and nearby Root system trout access.

-Forestville corridor
+Forestville area

 Important trout-reach planning area with special-rule and public-access checks.